-We always have a number of dogs in foster with us and as they become adopt-ready, we ensure that they have a full profile to help would-be adopters choose if this dog sounds to be what they are looking for.
+We always have a number of dogs in foster with us and wherever possible they appear on our website as soon as they have gone into foster.
+Over time we update the information and as they become adopt-ready, we ensure that they have a full profile to help would-be adopters choose if this dog sounds to be what they are looking for.

 The profiles we produce are as accurate as we can make them.
 From the start of the fostering process we are building an ever-expanding picture of the dog in question.
 It does not matter if this particular dog arrives with us at just a few days old, or is already in the twilight years of their life.
 Who they are, what they are like, what they know, what they do not know or understand, the sort of family that would suit them, is of paramount importance.
 Photos and videos provide the sorts of visual images to help the choice as colour, size and looks are difficult to describe.

 Once you have found a dog you are interested in, you can make direct contact with us.
 Once we have received your enquiry you will be dealt with in strict chronological order of enquiry where there are several people interested in the same dog.
 Not being the first in line does not mean there is no hope.
 Because we are looking for a match between the dog in question and the family, it is not as simple a process as being first in line.